saminsohag/flutter_packages/gpt_markdown/README.md

 ```

-## Here I am providing some sample response of ChatGPT and it's Response:
+## Here I am providing some sample response of ChatGPT and it's result:

 ```markdown